ghostoninternet/PhucPhuc-Vault/Laravel/Laravel Training/Eloquent - Getting Started.md

 					->get();
 ```
 # Pruning Models
-Sometimes you may want to periodically delete models that are no longer needed.
+Sometimes you may want to **periodically delete models that are no longer needed**.
 To accomplish this, you may add the `Illuminate\Database\Eloquent\Prunable` or `Illuminate\Database\Eloquent\MassPrunable` trait to the models you would like to periodically prune.
 After adding one of the traits to the model, implement a `prunable` method which returns an Eloquent query builder that resolves the models that are no longer needed.

 `pruning` method: This method will be called before the model is deleted.
 This method can be useful for deleting any additional resources associated with the model, such as stored files, before the model is permanently removed from the database